 This means plenty of rooms have a balcony or patio directly facing the river.
 There is nothing like having a morning cup of coffee while listening to the slow but forceful rush of the river in front of you.

 I love nature myself, but I also like the comfort of being near some kind of population center.
-It’s another reason why Riverhouse on the Deschutes was perfect compared to other Bend, Oregon lodging.
+It’s another reason why Riverhouse on the Deschutes was perfect compared to other Bend, Oregon accommodation.

 Bend has a population of 95,000 and a lively, charming town center.
 Great boutique restaurants, cafes, shops with outdoors wear, bars, and charming bookstores line the streets.
 The good news is, when you stay at the Riverhouse, you’re only about a five-minute drive away from downtown.